sciseim/cetacean_blubber/README.md

 # cetacean-blubber
- A repository of scripts supporting the manuscript "Loss of the master adipose tissue regulator β3-adrenic receptor may underlie a thickened blubber and the Oligocene radiation and dispersal of cetaceans".
+ A repository of scripts supporting the manuscript "Cetacan loss of the master adipose tissue regulator β3-adrenic receptor may underlie their thick blubber and an Oligocene radiation and dispersal".